Sunshine Machine

-Sunshine Machine is a British professional wrestling tag team consisting of Chuck Mambo and TK Cooper signed to the English professional wrestling promotion Progress Wrestling.
-They also perform on the British independent scene and for various other promotions.
+Sunshine Machine, also called The Machine in Revolution Pro Wrestling (RevPro), is a British professional wrestling tag team consisting of Chuck Mambo and TK Cooper.
+They currently perform on the British independent scene and for various other promotions.

 Professional wrestling career

 British independent scene (2018–present)

 Due to mainly evolving as freelancers, Mambo and Cooper are known for competing in various promotions from the British independent scene.
 They made their debut as a team at "Empire The Gauntlet", a house show promoted by the Empire Wrestling promotion on 23 September 2018, where they competed in a gauntlet tag team match for the vacant Empire Tag Team Championship, won by Trial By Violence (Gabriel Kidd and Saxon Huxley), and also involving other notable teams such as Brendan White and Wild Boar, Amir Jordan and Prince Ameen, and many others.
 On the first night of Over the Top Wrestling's eighth anniversary event from 28 October 2022, Mambo and Cooper defeated Millie McKenzie and Session Moth Martina in an intergender tag team match.